-“Membership” charities, churches, co-ops and civil society networks are opening new digital doors for their own communities online.
+“Membership” charities, churches, co-ops and civil society networks are opening digital doors for their own communities online.

-“Comember” systems go even further with online infrastructure for members to connect and communicate at their own discretion – for their people to coordinate internal networks around their own interests.
+“Comember” systems go further with online infrastructure for members to connect and communicate at their own discretion – for people to coordinate internal networks around their own interests.

-Comembers can expect to do this organizing and capacity building in common rooms with their peers and in their own names and voices – proof that polling them and telling them is not enough.
+Comembers can expect to do this organizing and capacity building in common rooms with peers who use their own names and voices – gatekeeping them, telling them, polling them isn’t enough.

-The good story of comember networks is centered on a single old sector of social institutions – entities that strive for internal democracy to support comembers’ power and self-governance.
+The story of new comember networks is all about one very old sector of institutions – large and small social entities that have charters protecting internal democracy and actual self-governance by their comembers.

-A comember network can contain any collaboration at any time, but always aids participation in two (2) categories of essential building blocks – Theory and Practice – as ongoing creative building blocks.
+A comember network can contain any collaboration at any time but always provides two (2) core subject fields – Theory and Practice – as ongoing creative building blocks.

-Comember spaces are deliberative media for comembers to grow more versed and conversant in their institution’s theories and practices – and organize theoretical and practical contributions from the margins.
+Comember spaces are deliberative media for comembers to become more versed and conversant in their institution’s theories and practices – in order to organize theoretical and practical contributions from the margins.